 This course is designed to assist the student in developing knowledge, skills, values, meanings and experiences associated with comprehensive nursing care for diverse infants, children, adolescents and their families and communities.
 Emphasis is placed on provision of individualized care based on growth and developmental needs.
-Concurrent enrollment in NLAB 307 and NLAB 323 is required.
-Prerequisite: N 214.
+Corequisite: NLAB 307.
 Four credits.